 General Skills Specific Skills 1.
-Understanding and interpreting in 1.
-Identify legal problems an appropriate and reasoned way written academic texts.
-2. 3 2.
-Being able to justify one's own positions with sound arguments and to defend them publicly.
-3. apply simple legal solutions.
-Ability to relate the analysis 3.
-Being able to use English in all areas of work (proficient skills in reading, writing and speaking). of legal issues with the goals and instruments of legal systems.
-4. Developing an ability to argue and provide sound reasons on controversial issues.
-4. Analytical abilities (of legal issues and the alternative solutions the legal system provides).
+Understanding and interpreting in an appropriate and reasoned way written academic texts.
+1. Identify legal problems that business may face.
+2. Being able to justify one's own positions with sound arguments 2.
+Ability to understand and apply simple legal solutions.
+3. and to defend them publicly.
+Being able to use English in all 3.
+Ability to relate the analysis of legal issues with the goals and instruments of legal areas of work (proficient skills in reading, writing and speaking). Л systems.
+Analytical abilities (of legal 4.
+Developing an ability to argue and provide sound reasons on controversial issues.
+4. issues and the alternative solutions the legal system provides).
 5. Accepting the diversity of standpoints as a fundamental ingredient of academic life and 5.
 Legal reasoning through simple legal cases. integral to contemporary society, and being able to present one's own opinions while respecting differing points of view.
 6. Ability to search information independently (on legal issues regarding business in specified data bases, the media, etc. 6.
 Being proactive in the desire to increase knowledge, as an essential feature in any learning process and in any professional activity. media, etc. 7.
 Being able to flexibly and creatively apply the acquired knowledge and to adapt to new situations and contexts.
 8. Being able to independently and continuously progress in training and learning processes.
 9. Applying the relevant knowledge and procedures to a range of complex situations.
 10. Identifying the key factors of a problem.

-7. INTRODUCTION TO BUSINESS LAW SYLLABUS (2011-2012)
+11. INTRODUCTION TO BUSINESS LAW SYLLABUS (2011-2012)